solarbirdy/import-dreamwidth/README.md

 The Dreamwidth user tag is not well preserved.
 Neither is the Livejournal user tag, so LJ names may disappear from text.

-Current mood: is not preserved.
+Current Mood is not preserved.

 You have to marshal a lot more resources depending upon how big your exported journal is.
 See below for details.

 Various friends groups are all condensed into a single "password protected" mode, due to reasons.

-It's not real fast.
+It's not what you'd call real fast.

 STUFF YOU NEED TO DO AND RESOURCES YOU NEED TO ALLOCATE: